MuratTurkoz/UdoGamesNextGenDevs_/README.md

 Enemies: Will have different health, speed, damage modifiers.
 Will move towards the player and try to hit it.
 Upgrades: The buffs player can choose upon levelling up.
 Will have different variations.

+#### Upgrades

+#### Character Upgrades
+#### * COMMON TIER (%65 Chance to occur in upgrades section)
+* Strawberry Jam => +2.5 HP
+* Greater Strawberry Jam => +2.5 HP (previous tiers must be acquired first)
+* Delicious Strawberry Jam => +2.5 HP (previous tiers must be acquired first)
+* Epic Strawberry Jam => +2.5 HP (previous tiers must be acquired first)

+* Sharp Candy => +1 DMG
+* Sharper Candy => +1 DMG (previous tiers must be acquired first)

+* Tiny Switf Chocolate => +0.5 SPD
+* Medium Switf Chocolate => +0.5 SPD (previous tiers must be acquired first)
+* Tasty Switf Chocolate => +0.5 SPD (previous tiers must be acquired first)
+* Delightful Switf Chocolate => +0.5 SPD (previous tiers must be acquired first)

+#### * MIDDLE TIER (%30 Chance to occur in upgrades section, if all common tier is unlocked these are guaranteed to show up)

+Refined Jelly Strings => Arrow Velocity +%25
+Juicy Jelly Strings => Arrow Speed +%25
+Piercing Candies => Arrows will pierce through enemies However they will only deal the leftover damage.
+For example if an arrow dealt 3 damage to 1 health enemy the arrow will pierce through and can deal max 2 damage to next enemy.
+Eyes Behind My Back => Character now shoots arrows both ways Split Bow => Character will shoot arrows to left and right as well, however -0.25 Damage for each arrow (If this upgrade is chosen you can’t choose Concentrate Fire)
+Concentrate Fire => Character now shoots three arrows to front with 30° degrees between each arrow, however -%25 attack speed (If this upgrade is chosen you can’t choose Split Bow)

+RARE TIER (%5 Chance to occur in upgrades section) Additional Candies => Arrow Count + 1 to every direction that you are able to shoot (2 arrows fired at the same time)

 #### Summary
 - Enemy Movement
     * Fallow Algorithm